 A few buying tips will make your humidifier shopping easier.
 If you are not sure that you really need a humidifier, you may want to measure the humidity level in your home with a hygrometer.
 They are inexpensive and can help you monitor the air you breathe so you can take action to maintain it at the optimum level.

 Review the recommended moisture level in controlling moisture.
 Sorting through humidifier details can be daunting and consumers have lots of questions.
 These tips will help you determine what you need to look for when shopping for a humidifier.

-First, you need to decide what type of humidifier you are looking for - warm or cool mist, or whether a dual unit would be more convenient.
+First, you need to decide what type of humidifier you are looking for—warm or cool mist, or whether a dual unit would be more convenient.
 If you're not sure, learn the difference between a warm and cool-mist humidifier to help you determine what is best for you.
 A cool-mist humidifier disperses water that is room temperature in a mist, whereas a warm-mist humidifier boils the water before dispersing it, thus killing off any bacteria or mold in the water before you can breathe it in through the air.

 Some feel a cool mist is safer when young children are present.
 There are also models that humidify and purify (or wash) the air.
 These are usually more expensive, but may be worth considering.